 In other words, large amounts of supersaturation and superfreezing produce dendrite snowflakes that cannot be produced under equilibrium conditions or by means of quasi-static processes.
 The distinct, widely separated snowflake symmetries that are the focus of our inquiry come about by reason of discontinuous transformations.
 Vapor condenses directly onto a solid shape without the intervening step of liquid water.
 There is a complete change of form that occurs abruptly when compared to equilibrium processes.
-Although we can produce and observe such transformations, they are not within reach of our scientific models.

 The Nakaya diagram illustrates an important shortcoming in a thermodynamics approach.
-As shown by steel-making, a phase change can depend on the speed of transformation.
+As shown by steel-making, the results of a phase change can depend on the speed of transformation.
 In steel, a slow transformation produces a simple final phase; a fast transformation produces a complex final phase.
 But transformation speed has no place in the Nakaya diagram.
-In actual life, interiors of clouds, where snowflakes are formed, do not conform to laboratory conditions.
+Nor does transformation speed figure into a "quasi-static" or "reversible" transformation.
+A quasi-static transformation rests between steps and rest periods are arbitrary.
+A reversible transformation can jiggle back and forth without effect and a transformation period can be prolonged arbitrarily.